Before I begin, I am giving all of you a homework assignment.

-And because there is less stuff lying around all the time, there is less chaos.
-Less chaos on the inside of your home in a time where there is chaos all around you is so completely underrated.
-I don’t think we are talking about how important that can be to your mental health.
+Less chaos on the inside of your home in a time where there is chaos all around you is sorely underrated.
+I don’t think we’ve discussed how essential that might be for your mental health.

-Listen, this isn’t for everyone.
-I get that some of you are rolling your eyes right now.
-This isn’t your “jam” and that’s okay.
-Not everything is for everybody.
-We are all different for a reason.
-It’s what makes the world go round.
+This isn’t for everyone.
+I get that some of you are probably rolling your eyes right now.

-I am not trying to get you to drink the Koolaid.
-I don’t get paid; I have no affiliate links in this post.
-I am simply sharing this because this has brought me so much sanity in such a chaotic time.
-I have felt so much control of the inside of my home in a time when I felt so out of control of the world outside of my home, and that is pretty huge.
-If it has brought me so much joy in such a crummy year, I hope it can bring joy to someone else too.
+There are no affiliate links in this post.
+I am only sharing this because this has brought me so much sanity in such a chaotic time.
+I have felt so much control over the inside of my home during a time when I felt so out of control of the world outside of my home, and that is huge.

-In a time when we need to be in our homes more than ever, seeing the need to take care of our possessions, to take care of our bodies, of our families, now more than ever?
-This lifestyle has served me and my family so well.
+In a time when we need to be in our homes more than ever, seeing the need to take care of our possessions, our bodies, and our families now more than ever?
+This way of living has been extremely beneficial to me and my family.

-I love that now when I go to a store like Target, Hobby Lobby, or HomeGoods (three of my Achilles Heels for shopping), I can now rationalize what is a need versus what is a want and I don’t even feel cheated or even sad when I walk out with nothing.
+I appreciate that now, when I go to a store like Target or HomeGoods (two of my Achilles Heels for shopping), I can rationalize what is a need versus what is a want and I don’t even feel cheated or even sad when I walk out empty-handed.